Novella Excerpt by Kelcey Parker

-This month we feature an excerpt from the first chapter of a novella in progress.
+Editor's Note: This month, TW features an excerpt from the first chapter of a novella in progress.
 Kelcey Parker sets Liliane’s Balcony at Fallingwater, the house designed by Frank Lloyd Wright for the Pittsburgh merchants E.J. and Liliane Kaufmann.

 The novella begins on the night in September 1952 when Liliane Kaufmann overdosed on pain pills.
 Her story alternates with those of four contemporary tourists visiting Fallingwater, each of whom is dealing with a personal crisis.
 Their individual stories culminate on Liliane's famous overhanging balcony.

 All artists occasionally put something outrageous in their works to get them noticed—signature pieces that guarantee their creators a succès de scandale.
 For Gertrude Stein it was deadening repetition, for Frank Gehry it has been undulating curves and titanium, for Picasso the distorted human forms in his Damoiselles d’Avignon and Guernica.
 In Fallingwater, I see two such signature pieces: the illusion of water coursing through the house, and Liliane’s oversailing balcony. — Franklin Toker, Fallingwater Rising

 The rock ledges of a stone-quarry are a story and a longing to me. — Frank Lloyd Wright